Atticus29/pcc_biology_112/README.md

 BI 112 is a laboratory science course designed as a prerequisite for pre health professions students who plan to take microbiology and/or anatomy and physiology at PCC.
 Includes the study of the scientific method, cellular chemistry, cell structure and function, principles of inheritance, and laboratory skills.
 Includes topics and skills required to continue to Anatomy & Physiology and Microbiology.
 Audit available.
 Prerequisites: WR 115, RD 115, and MTH 65 or equivalent placement test scores.

 ### Evaluation
 BI 112 is a 5 credit course; co-enrollment in a Lab section is required.
-The lecture is worth 70% of the final grade, lab will be worth 30% of the final grade.
+The lecture is worth 70% of the final grade; lab will be worth 30% of the final grade.

 ### Attendance
 For BI 112, a key ingredient to your success will be attendance.
 It is your responsibility to arrive at lecture _on time_ and prepared to learn.
 There will occasionally be assignments that are completed in class.
 You must be in class to complete these assignments and to receive credit for them.
 There will be no makeup assignments – no exceptions.